 “I shall give you my sincere advice: First, set fire to their synagogues or schools and bury and cover with dirt whatever will not burn so that no traces are visible. (…)”

 Martin Luther could publish this rubbish because of the printing press.
-In the same way, anti-Semitic writings are today widely shared on the Internet.
+In the same way, anti-Jewish writings are today widely shared on the Internet.
 Thanks to printing and the internet, not only do many more people have access to education, but more people can publish their opinions, even independent of facts.
 Books catapulted Jew hate into the mainstream, just like the Internet today.

 The Internet presents us with new challenges.
 The Internet is here to stay and won’t disappear.
 So the question is: how do we deal with the risks?
 Bans won’t help!
 Deleting Internet pages is as productive as burning books.
 And: Government is not always on your side!